aligent/pert-with-wings/README.md

 ## Chrome Web Store

-- Get yoursef added to `aligent-extensions` Publisher group by contacting a Principal Software Engineer / General Manager IT.
+- Get yourself added to `aligent-extensions` Publisher group by contacting a Principal Software Engineer / General Manager IT.
 - In https://chrome.google.com/webstore/devconsole/, select publisher **aligent-extensions**, go to **Items** and select **PERT With Wings**.
 - Go to **Package** tab and select **Upload new package**.
 - Upload `chrome-PERT-with-wings-package-<version>.zip`.
 (Generate this zip file by following https://github.com/aligent/pert-with-wings#creating-chrome--firefox-extension-packages)